How to Clean & Disinfect a Wood Cutting Board

 Following these 3 tips will keep your cutting board mold-free, stain-free, and odor-free, naturally.

-- White Vinegar Once Per Week for Preventing Mold: Spray vinegar on the board and let it set for 10 minutes before rinsing.
+- White vinegar once per week to prevent mold: Spray vinegar on the board and let it set for 10 minutes before rinsing.

 We hope this article series has helped answer all your questions about how to choose the best, non-toxic cutting board (and keep it clean) for your healthy home.
 And remember, with proper care just two cutting boards—one for fruits and vegetables and one for meats/fish—can last a lifetime.